Day 12: Inline Cuff

 - Each inline cuff has the same amount of slack and are of even tension

-- Try different number of wraps in the cuff
+- Try different numbers of wraps in the cuff

-- How many hojo cuffs can you put on a single limb?
+- How many cuffs can you put on a single limb?

-- Can you tie a mayfly between a person and something else?
+- Can you tie a mayfly pattern between a person and something else?
+(Ex: a chair, or another person)

 - What happens when you move the limbs after being tied?